landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 [![Clicking the TEB pointer in WinDbg's !teb output](/img/pe-loader/thread-local-storage.png)](/img/pe-loader/thread-local-storage.png)

 This is super obvious in hindsight!
-The TLS has to be unique, but I don't know...
+Each thread's TLS has to be unique, but I don't know...
 I thought the `ThreadLocalStoragePointer` was a pointer to the _default state_ TLS and the per-thread slots were in the TEB's `TlsSlots` field?

 Anyways, I set a breakpoint at the thread initialization routine, `LdrpInitializeThread`, and debugged it to see if there was anything that stood out for TLS initialization.
 Like magic, I eventually stepped into `LdrpAllocateTls`: